 Dublin City Council (DCC) is one of the 112 cities that are part of the EU Mission 100 Climate Neutral and Smart Cities.
 As part of the mission, cities develop a Climate Action Plan (CAP) and an Investment Plan to guide the city towards carbon neutrality by 2030.
 The Climate Action Office and Advisory Board leading the development of the city's CAP recognise that the plan is be an opportunity to develop a shared vision of what a sustainable Dublin can look like by 2030, and to bring on-board different departments and staff to contribute to making such a vision a reality.
-DCC is collaborating with the OECD who will contribute to enable and build the capacity of DCC to embrace a challenge-led and systemic approach to the Plan's implementation.
+In this context DCC has engaged the OECD to support implementation of our CAP.

-In recent years, it has become clear that "change-as-usual" is not enough to address whole society problems such as climate change.
+In recent years, it has become clear that "change-as-usual" is not enough to addresswhole society problems such as climate change.
 Implementing change that improves efficiency but continues to allow us to work in siloes, will not enable us to meet our targets and realise the co-benefits of climate action that will improve people's health and wellbeing.

 We know that whole society behaviour change towards more sustainable lifestyles is needed.
 To spark (and to nurture) change, systems need to be designed so that the sustainable choice is the most convenient.
-So that we make Dublin into a resilient, resourceful, social and creative city for all.
+So that we make Dublinto a resilient, resourceful, social and creative city for all.

-Across several countries, the implementation stage of Climate Action Plans raises a number of issues.
-There is often a mismatch between the nature of the actions that needs to be implemented - that requires multidisciplinary collaboration, the buy-in and engagement of multiple stakeholders inside and beyond the administration that is leading the Plan - and the siloed way in which most administrations work.
+Across the OECD, the implementation stage of Climate Action Plans raises a number of issues.
+There is often a mismatch between the nature of the actions that needs to be implemented - that requires multidisciplinary collaboration, the buy-in and engagement of multiple stakeholders inside and beyond the administration that is leading the Plan- and the siloed way in which most administrations work.
 A siloed way of working was identified as a barrier to the implementation of the last CAP in Dublin, and this project is about exploring ways in which work could be organized otherwise, to foster the type of collaboration that is needed for the CAP implementation, and for solving complex problems more broadly.
 Building on international experience, we are exploring the potential for a challengeled (or mission-oriented innovation) approach, in which challenges are defined with goals that interest different actors, but that each of the actors alone cannot solve.
 A governance structure supports the coordination of actors for the achievement of the challenges defined.